lslezak/blog/_posts/2016-06-06-overcommit.md

 It looks very promising and it could catch some obvious mistakes early, I will give it a try.
-I will try using it for some time and then we will see if it could used in YaST more widely.
+I will try using it for some time and then we will see if it could be used in YaST more widely.